 Always refer to the product label for the most accurate ingredient and allergen information.

 shredded Cheddar cheese(ContainsMilk)

 Preheat the oven to 220°C/200°C fan-forced.
 Finely chop the brown onion.
-Finely chop the zucchini.
 Finely chop the garlic (or use a garlic press).
 Grate the carrot (unpeeled).
 Drain the sweetcorn.
-Thinly slice the long red chilli (if using).

 SPICY!
-Add less of the spice blend if you are sensitive to heat!
+The spice blend is hot, use less if you're sensitive to heat.
 While the tortillas are baking, return the pan to a high heat with a drizzle of olive oil.
 Add the beef mince and cook, breaking up with a spoon, until browned, 3-4 minutes.
-Reduce the heat to medium-high, add the onion and zucchini and cook, stirring, until softened, 2 minutes.
+Reduce the heat to medium-high and add the onion and cook, stirring, until softened, 2 minutes.
 Add the carrot and cook until softened, 2 minutes.
 Add a drizzle of olive oil, the garlic, Mexican Fiesta spice blend and tomato paste and cook, stirring, until fragrant, 1 minute.

 Add the warm water, reduce the heat to low and simmer until the chilli has thickened slightly, 2 minutes.
 Stir through the butter and shredded Cheddar cheese until melted, then season to taste with salt and pepper.
 Add a splash of water if the chilli looks dry.